English

 The teaching of spelling first begins when the children are learning to segment as part of their daily phonics lessons, ensuring children build on their growing knowledge of the alphabetic code, and master phonics to read and spell as they move through the school.

-Grammar is taught regularly as part of the Literacy Shed+ and Pathways to Write schemes of work which ensures skills are taught within a context children can apply them to.
+Grammar is taught regularly as part of the Pathways to Write and Literacy Shed+ schemes of work which ensures skills are taught within a context children can apply them to.
 However, there are times when it is necessary to teach some grammar skills discretely as revisiting them regularly helps to aid long-term memory.
-Rollama is online platform we use as a homework tool to reinforce the fundamental spelling and grammar skills the children need to write clearly; again using engaging mini games and tournaments that are similar to both Spelling Shed and Times Tables Rock Stars.

 For Refugee Week’s 25th anniversary we are celebrating what compassion looks like in action.
 Together we can create a shared understanding of compassion to ensure we are extending it widely to all.
 This year, we have broadened our range of books on offer to help the children understand who refugees are and the struggles they go through having to flee their countries due to war or natural disasters.